oriz456/atomic-swaps/README.md

 ### Testing

 Running `go test` will cover unit tests for the project.
-Keep in mind that in order to run `regtest` nodes.
-It's best that you use a shared Docker volume.
+Keep in mind that in order to run `regtest` nodes, it's best that you use a shared Docker volume.

 ```bash
 # Unix